webix-hub/docs/data/api/ui.dbllist_getvalue.md

 getValue
 =============

-@todo:
-	check

 @short:
-	returns the value(s) selected in the Double List (values moved to the right list)
+	returns the ids of the selected items (items of the right list)

 @returns:

-- value		string		the selected value(s)
+- value		string		the list of selected items' ids

 @params:

 @example:
 webix.ui({